 Advanced Symptoms of Lung Cancer

-In addition to the symptoms mentioned above, there are other signs of cancer which may manifest after the disease has had time to progress.
+In addition to the symptoms mentioned above, other signs of cancer may manifest after the disease has had time to progress.
 These symptoms will arise in response to the fact that the disease has entered other parts of the body.

-How you experience these symptoms will depend heavily on where cancer spreads to.
+How you experience these symptoms will depend heavily on where the cancer spreads to.

-- Bone pain: Can occur anywhere in the body but likely the hip or the back.
+- Bone pain: Can occur anywhere in the body but likely in the hip or the back.

 - Jaundice: The yellowing of skin and eyes is a sign the liver has been disrupted by something.